CavalcantePedro/Estrutura-de-Dados-2022.2-/README.md

 Sinta-se a vontade para utilizar os códigos deste repositório para fins de aprendizagem.

+### 👀 About the repository:

+This repository was created to store codes made during the Data Structures subject of the Computer Engineering course at `UFPB`.

 ### 🌍 Onde me encontrar:

-Caso queira discutir sobre algum código, ou solicitar ajuda pode me contatar.
+### 🌍 Where to find me:

 <div align='center'>